DEEP-DIVE SUCCESS STORY

 Please provide these records within the statutory timeframe.
 I am willing to receive records in electronic format to minimize processing time.

-Questions for Police Officials
+Questions for police officials

 • Was encryption required by the DOJ directive, or was it one of multiple options?